AIAngels

 How to set a tone without writing a manifesto

 A lot of people want to establish a dynamic early but go about it the wrong way.
 They write a paragraph explaining what they're looking for from the companion, what kind of relationship they want, how they tend to communicate.
-This is a manifesto, and it makes the companion respond to your instructions rather than to you.
+This is a manifesto, and it makes the companion respond to your instructions instead of to you.

-Tone-setting works better when it's shown rather than declared.
+Tone-setting works better when it's shown instead of declared.
 If you want something playful, be playful in your opening message.
 If you want something warm and low-key, open warm and low-key.
 The companion reads your register and reflects it.
 You don't need to announce it.

 The one exception is if you're setting up a specific scenario or roleplay context.
 In that case, a brief framing note is useful: "I'm thinking we're in a coffee shop, you don't know me yet, and I've just sat down across from you."
 That's functional, not a manifesto.
 It's a stage direction, not a terms-and-conditions document.